kjhoon1020/DataScience_WorkSample1/README.md

 # DataScience_WorkSample1
-"Prediction of High-risk Areas for Vhicle Crashes in Chicago" <br>
+"Prediction of High-risk Areas for Vehicle Crashes in Chicago" <br>
 Work Sample by R